Photovoltaic system: Modules and efficiency

 A typical 150 watt PV module is about a square meter in size.
 Such a module may be expected to produce 0.75 kilowatt-hour (kWh) every day, on average, after taking into account the weather and the latitude, for an insolation of 5 sun hours/day.
 Module output degrades faster at increased temperature.
-Allowing ambient air to flow over, and if possible behind, PV modules reduces this problem.
+Allowing ambient air to flow over, and if possible behind, PV modules reduces this problem, as the airflow tend to reduce the operating temperature and, as consequence, increase the module efficiency.
+However, it was recently demonstrated that, in the real-world operation, considering a larger scale photovoltaic generator, increase in wind speed can increase the energy losses, following the fluid mechanics theory, as the wind interaction with the PV generator induces air flux variations that modify the heat transfer from the modules to the air.

 Effective module lives are typically 25 years or more.
 The payback period for an investment in a PV solar installation varies greatly and is typically less useful than a calculation of return on investment.
 While it is typically calculated to be between 10 and 20 years, the financial payback period can be far shorter with incentives.

 The temperature effect on photovoltaic modules is usually quantified by means of some coefficients relating the variations of the open‐circuit voltage, of the short‐circuit current, and of the maximum power to temperature changes.
 In this paper, comprehensive experimental guidelines to estimate the temperature coefficients.

 Due to the low voltage of an individual solar cell (typically ca. 0.5V), several cells are wired (see Copper in renewable energy#Solar photovoltaic power generation) in series in the manufacture of a "laminate".
 The laminate is assembled into a protective weatherproof enclosure, thus making a photovoltaic module or solar panel.
 Modules may then be strung together into a photovoltaic array.
 In 2012, solar panels available for consumers had an efficiency of up to about 17%, while commercially available panels can go as far as 27%.
 By concentrating the sunlight it is possible to achieve higher efficiencies.
 A group from The Fraunhofer Institute for Solar Energy Systems has created a cell that can reach 44.7% efficiency using the equivalent of "297 suns".